Skip to content

 The Senior Park Champions programs help address this gap.
 Each year, we support eight seniors in Metro Vancouver* to plan and host three park events, while receiving hands-on training and mentorship from past Champions.

-This year, become a Senior Park Champion and lead activities like art classes, knitting circles, birdwatching, Indigenous plant walks, forest bathing or Tai Chi – bringing your community together and closer to nature!
+This year, become a Senior Park Champion and lead activities like art classes, yoga in the park, knitting circles, Indigenous plant walks, forest bathing or Tai Chi – bringing your community together and closer to nature!

 Each Champion receives: